MatHelio314/stepper_motor_ws/README.md

 # Download the GitHub Package and build/launch it

+Before downloading the package, you should install and build the ros2_canopen library

 Run the following commands in the /ros2_canopen folder of your new workspace to download the GitHub package :